Creating a Starter Kit

 Overview

-Starter kit development happens within a real instance of Statamic, just like developing any other Statamic site using your normal, preferred workflows.
+Starter Kit development happens within a real instance of Statamic, just like developing any other Statamic site using your normal, preferred workflows.

-A released Starter Kit package contains only the files relevant to the kit itself, and not a full Statamic/Laravel instance.
+A released Starter Kit package contains only the files relevant to the Kit itself, and not a full Statamic/Laravel instance.
 Our Import/Export tools will allow you to maintain only those relevant files, without having to worry about maintaining the Statamic and underlying Laravel instances as they get updated over time.

 The Export command will export all the files and directories you've created or configured to a new location.
 It's this directory that becomes the package, and is the thing you should version control, not the sandbox instance.